 When out in the yard with your dog, you may have asked yourself, “Why do dogs eat cat poop?”
-In fact, while it may sound disgusting, dogs eat cat poop as a result of natural dog behavior.
+In fact, while it may sound disgusting, dogs eat cat poop as a result of natural canine behavior.
 When it comes down to it, dogs like to eat something with a strong smell, like that of cat poop, or even better, cat food.

 The Science Behind Why Dogs Eat Cat Poop

 Many dogs enjoy eating all kinds of poop, much to our disgust.
-This behavior is totally natural; dogs are scavengers by nature.
+This behavior is totally natural, since dogs are scavengers by nature.
 That being said, dogs eat all kinds of things that aren’t healthy for them, like garbage, carpet, rocks, and more.
 Cat poop is just another thing to scavenge and eat.

 While you might think cat poop smells gross, it probably smells like cat food to your dog.
-Since normal cat food appeals to a dog’s sense of smell, and many dogs love to eat cat food, this is one of the reasons why they’re often ready to snack out of the litter box.
+Since normal cat food appeals to a dog’s sense of smell, and many dogs love to eat cat food, this may be one of the reasons why they’re often ready to snack out of the litter box.

-Eating poop, a habit called coprophagia, can be the result of a dietary deficiency, but in most cases, it is just the product of exploration, which can become a bad habit.
-The Merck Veterinary Manual states, “as part of exploratory behavior, many dogs are attracted to and may ingest feces, compost, and prey (dead or live).”
+Eating poop, a habit called coprophagia, can be the result of a dietary deficiency.
+But in most cases, it is just the product of canine exploration, which can become a bad habit.
 Additionally, normal maternal behavior for dogs includes the consumption of feces and urine of young puppies.